 Two weeks ago, I was struggling to stay motivated, and listening to audiobooks on how to be productive.

-Having a peaceful place and a quiet time at home is fantastic sometimes.
-At last, this week, my colleagues and I talked over coffee about how daily interactions with someone who understands what you are doing are important for our lives.
-In my two years as a PhD student, I have found that the most effective ways to be motivated or to recover from crises are talking to colleagues and exchanging feedback with one another about writing, tiny mistakes, relationships with supervisors, life, whatever.
+This week, my colleagues and I talked over coffee about how daily interactions with someone who understands what you are doing are important for our lives.
+In my two years as a PhD student, I have found that the most effective ways to stay motivated or to recover from crises are to talk to colleagues and exchange feedback about writing, tiny mistakes, relationships with supervisors, and life.

-My colleague, Sara told me that I must get through the current stage − chapter revisions − before starting my third year.
-The methodology chapter needs to be elaborated well enough to justify analytical dimensions when I start my third year.
-She said this is something I must be more serious about and I sincerely appreciate her comments.
-The relationship between PhD students is very much cooperative.
+My colleague told me that I must get through the current stage − chapter revisions − before starting my third year.
+The methodology chapter needs to be well elaborated to justify the analytical dimensions when I start my third year.
+She said this is something I must be more serious about, and I sincerely appreciate her comments.
+The relationship between PhD students is very cooperative.

 My birthday

-Luca and I had planned to travel to York this weekend, but unfortunately, he got the flu this week so we decided to stay home.
+Luca and I had planned to travel to York this weekend, but unfortunately, he got the flu, so we decided to stay home.

 My achievements in week 93